fadden/CiderPress2/FileConv/Gfx/HiRes-notes.md

 [compression sources](https://github.com/fadden/fhpack/blob/master/fhpack.cpp)
 describe the file format in detail.

 # Hi-Res Fonts #

 Apple II fonts usually span the printable character range ($20-7f, inclusive), but sometimes include the control characters as well.
 Each glyph is 7 pixels wide by 8 pixels high, with one bit per pixel, so each glyph is 8 bytes.
+The LSB holds the leftmost pixel.
 The high bit in each byte is usually zero, but can be set to 1 to cause a half-pixel shift.

-The glyphs are stored linearly: all 8 bytes for the first glyph, starting with the top row, then all 8 bytes for the second glyph.
+The glyphs are stored sequentially: all 8 bytes for the first glyph, starting with the top row, then all 8 bytes for the second glyph.

 Apple /// fonts use a similar layout, but define a special purpose for the high bit of each byte.
 The following explanation is from the file "APPENDIX.D" on the Washington Apple PI "CustomFONT Manual"
 [disk set](https://www.apple3.org/Software/wap/html/a3fonts.html).

----
-Appendix D: Technical Reference
+>Appendix D: Technical Reference
+>

-How Character Sets are Stored
+>How Character Sets are Stored
+>

-Each character is stored as a 7-by-8 bit array.
+>Each character is stored as a 7-by-8 bit array.
 Bits corresponding to pixels which are "ON" are set with a value of one;  background bits are set to zero.
 The 7-by-8 bit array is stored as eight consecutive bytes - one byte for each row starting with the top row.
 Within each of the eight bytes, bit 0 corresponds to the lest-most pixel.
+>

-Bit 7 determines how each row of the character is displayed in inverse mode.
+>Bit 7 determines how each row of the character is displayed in inverse mode.
 If bit 7 is set to zero, the foreground and background will be exchanged when inverse mode is on.
 If all high bits are set to one, the character will flash when inverse mode is on.
 For more information on making characters flash, see Chapter 8.
+>

-Every character set fontfile is stored as a three block data file (two blocks for data and a third block for system information).
+>Every character set fontfile is stored as a three block data file (two blocks for data and a third block for system information).
 The character set used as the "system character set" is defined in the file "SOS.DRIVER" on any boot disk.
 The system character set can be changed using the Apple /// System Utilities as detailed in Chapter 9 of this manual.

----
+Synergistic Software's _Higher Text_ program can display double-sized glyphs.
+Each glyph is 14x16, stored sequentially in row-major order as hi-res data (top row first, leftmost pixel is in LSB of first byte).
+The high bit of both bytes should be treated as zero.  _Higher Text_ allowed double-size fonts to be drawn in color by applying a bit mask and and setting the high bit.

+ProDOS defines the FNT ($07) type for these fonts, but in practice they're often stored as generic BIN.
+On UCSD Pascal disks, they use type PDA.